martiensk/weather-scheduler/README.md

 The application is a Monorepo build using NPM with a shared package library, a NodeJS back-end and a Nuxt (Vue) front-end.
 The entire application is containerised in a Docker container.
 ### Technology used
 - NPM Monorepo
+- WebSocket communication.
+- Basic JWT authentication.
 - TypeScript
 - Docker
 #### Front-end
  - Nuxt
  - Vue3 composition API
- - Tailwind CSS
+ - Tailwind CS
- - Vite
 #### Back-End
  - Express
  - Cron-like scheduling for jobs